 If you’re not ready to commit to an offline wallet, or you don’t hold enough crypto to make buying one worthwhile, there are several digital wallets that can do an excellent job of securing your coins.

-Exodus is widely considered to be the best desktop crypto wallet available at the moment.
+Exodus is a popular option if you are looking for a desktop crypto wallet.
 The gorgeously designed desktop wallet currently supports more than 95 coins and tokens, with new assets added regularly.
 It also integrates with the ShapeShift exchange, so currency can be exchanged without the user leaving the wallet.

 Exodus is the favored wallet of many cryptocurrency investors and experts, including Shea Newkirk, the CryptoStache.
 Exodus’ exceptional user interface is a particular highlight for Newkirk, as is the fact that Exodus is desktop-only.
 While this may be a negative for some, it makes the wallet much more secure.